OpenNMT/CTranslate2/docs/environment_variables.md

 ## `CT2_PACKED_GEMM`

 Enable or disable the packed GEMM API for Intel MKL.
-Packed GEMM is enabled by default when using the MKL backend and improves performance for single-core decoding by pre-packing weight matrices at model load time.
+Packed GEMM is enabled by default when using the MKL backend and improves decoding performance by pre-packing weight matrices at model load time.
 Set to `0` to disable it.
 See [Intel's article](https://software.intel.com/content/www/us/en/develop/articles/introducing-the-new-packed-apis-for-gemm.html) to learn more about packed GEMM.

 ## `CT2_USE_MKL`